openhealthcare/opal/doc/docs/reference/form_templatetags.md

 ### {% radio ... %}

 Generates an inline radio input.
-Ie the options are put from left to right.
+Options are rendered in rows with multiple options on each row.

 Keywords: